The Crossing Tverberg Theorem: Discussion

 \subsection{Computational complexity of finding a crossing Tverberg partition}

 A natural question is whether we can find the partition of the point set given by Theorem~\ref{thm:main} efficiently, i.e., in polynomial time in the size of $X$.
 A straightforward way to construct an algorithm is to make the proof of Theorem~\ref{thm:main} algorithmic.
 To this end we first need an algorithm for finding a Tverberg partition and also a Tverberg point.
-Unfortunately, several results suggest that an efficient algorithm for this problem is rather unlikely to exist.
-Since a Tverberg partition is guaranteed to exist, NP-complexity theory does not apply to the algorithm problem of finding it, and for example, PPAD completeness theory~\cite{P94_complexity} appears to be more suitable for this problem.
-Nevertheless, we are not aware of any result in this direction.
+Unfortunately, it is neither known whether this can be done in polynomial time, nor are there hardness results~\cite[Section 3.4]{TverbergComplexity18}.
+Since a Tverberg partition always exists, the decision problem is trivial, so NP-completeness cannot apply.
+It might still be possible to prove completeness of the problem for a suitable subclass of TFNP (containing search problems for which a solution is guaranteed to exist).
+It has been shown that the problem is contained in two such subclasses that have complete problems, namely PPAD and PLS~\cite[Theorem 4.9]{MMSS17_endofline}.
+While this makes it unlikely that the problem is complete for either of them, it could well be contained in and turn out to be complete for a subclass of PPAD$\cap$PLS, a number of which have been introduced and studied in recent years; see~\cite{DBLP:journals/corr/abs-1811-03841} and the references therein.

 The only closely related hardness result we are aware of is the one by Teng~\cite[Theorem 8.14]{T92_points}, who proved that checking whether a given point is a Tverberg point of a given point set is NP-complete.

 A line of research on finding an approximate Tverberg partition efficiently was initiated by Miller and Sheehy~\cite{MS10_approx} and further developed in~\cite{MW13_approx,RS16_approx}.
 In particular, Mulzer and Werner~\cite{MW13_approx} showed that it is possible to find in time $d^{O(\log d)|X|}$ an approximate Tverberg partition of size $\left\lceil \frac{|X|}{4(d+1)^3}\right\rceil$, whereas Theorem~\ref{thm:Tverberg} guarantees the partition of size $\left\lceil \frac{|X|}{d+1}\right\rceil$.